billystein25/GDMarginSprites/README.md

 modifying both disregarding the ratio.[br]

 ## Usecase
-This addon is not a substitute for properly sizing texture resources and it is recommended that it is not used as such.
+This plugin is not a substitute for properly sizing texture resources and it is recommended that it is not used as such.
 It is intended to be used in gamejams and other events where time is limited or you are unable to properly size your textures.

 ## Documentation
 All the implemented members are well documented within the code itself but here is a quick rundown.[br]
-This addon works by modifying Node2D's and Node3D's scale property.
+This plugin works by modifying Node2D's and Node3D's scale property.
 As such, modifying it manually is meaningless.
 That said if you manually set the scale at runtime the classes will respect your modification and will not overwrite it again.
 If you need for whatever reason to force the overwrite algorithm to run you can call